duckAsteroid/velociwraptor/README.md

 Let's start with a simple "hello world" example.
 We run `velociwraptor` and ask it to use a GitHub repository `duckAsteroid/hello-world/master` is shorthand for the `master` branch of the https://github.com/duckAsteroid/hello-world repository.
-This template only contains one file `hello.txt`.
+This templateRoot only contains one file `hello.txt`.
 ```text
 C:\velociwraptor-example>velociwraptor -g duckAsteroid/hello-world/master